Setting up a UW-Eau Claire Handshake Employer Account

 - Job Title-Pick a title that is specific and appealing (Career Services Handshake Assistant vs. a generic title like “Office Help”).

 - Job Type-Choose “On Campus Student Employment”.

-- Duration-Either Permanent or Temporary/Season is fine.
+- Duration-Either Permanent or Temporary/Seasonal is fine.

-- Work Study-If you can only hire a student with work study funds, select Yes and also include a message about this in the job description to make it clear.
+- Work Study-If you can only hire a student with work-study funds, select Yes and also include a message about this in the job description to make it clear.
 Some include “Work Study Only” in the Job Title as well.
-If either is fine (work study or not), still select Yes as many students use this as a search filter.
+If either is fine (work-study or not), still select Yes as many students use this as a search filter.

 - Description-Create a description with as much detail as possible that is clear and easy to read quickly.

 - Use bullet points, bold and underline to emphasize duties/responsibilities, required skills/qualifications